The Pros and Cons Of Equity Release Products In 2024

 It’s also important to consider how much money you can borrow with equity release products.
 Generally speaking, lenders will allow you to borrow up to 55% of your home’s value or more, depending on your age and circumstances.
 However, this figure could vary from lender to lender, so check what they offer before committing yourself financially.

-You should also consider what happens when you die if you take out an equity release product.
+You should also consider what happens when you die if you take out an equity-release product.
 Most lenders will require that any outstanding debt is repaid upon death.
-Still, some may offer additional flexibility, such as allowing family members or friends to take over payments instead of repaying the loan in full immediately after a death has occurred.
+Still, some may offer additional flexibility, such as allowing family members or friends to take over payments instead of repaying the loan in full immediately after a death.

 It’s important that you are aware of these details before signing up for an equity release plan, so make sure they are clearly outlined in any agreement between yourself and the provider before taking out a loan or releasing funds from your property through an equity release scheme.

-Finally, it pays off to shop around for deals on equity releases since different providers have different offers available at any given time – meaning there could be significant savings waiting for those who look hard enough.
+Finally, it pays off to shop around for deals on equity releases since different providers have different offers available at any given time—meaning significant savings could be waiting for those who look hard enough.

-Try using comparison websites such as 1st UK where possible as this can help narrow down potential options quickly without having to trawl through hundreds of pages online looking for suitable deals yourself.
+Try using comparison websites such as 1st UK where possible.
+This can help narrow down potential options quickly without trawling hundreds of pages online, looking for suitable deals.

 New issues in 2024